anyscale/public-serving-examples/fastapi_01/README.md

+# Disclaimer

+A significant portion of the code in this project was generated using Cursor LLM.
+As such, it may not be production-ready or handle edge cases robustly.
+The primary goal of this project is to illustrate an ideal code organization pattern for building large-scale applications with FastAPI and Ray Serve.

 # FastAPI NLP Processing Pipeline

 A real-time NLP processing pipeline built with FastAPI and Ray Serve that provides sentiment analysis, text classification, named entity recognition, and streaming capabilities.